 - 1 1/2 to 2 pounds stewing beef, cut in 1 inch cubes

 - 4 carrots, peeled and chopped

 - 3 celery stocks, halved and chopped, reserve leaves

 - 4 cups beef stock, (or 4 cups water with 2 bouillon cubes)

 - 1 tablespoon fresh chopped rosemary, (or 1 1/2 tsp dry)

 - 1 tablespoon fresh chopped oregano, (or 1 1/2 tsp dry)

 - 1 1/2 cups dry red or brown lentils, picked over and rinsed well

 - fresh chopped parsley, for garnish

-- Heat oil in fry pan.
-Season beef generously with salt and pepper.
-Add beef in batches to brown over medium high heat turning once.
+- Heat oil in frying pan.
+Season beef generously with salt and pepper, then add beef in batches to brown over medium high heat, turning once.

-- Add beef to slow cooker, with canned tomatoes and beef stock.
+- Add the browned beef to the slow cooker, with canned tomatoes and beef stock.

-- Add fresh rosemary and oregano, or dried if using.
-Make sure to rub the dry spices between your fingers to release the flavor.
+- Add rosemary and oregano.
+If you're using dried herbs, make sure to rub them between your fingers to release their flavor.

 - Set on low and cook for 8 hours.